 Recommended Reading: https://www.manufacturing.gov

 IYRS is recognized world-wide as a leader in training for careers in the marine trades.
 From the world’s premier restoration yards and mega-yacht makers in the U.S. and Europe, to innovation hubs in Rhode Island, New Zealand and beyond, to cutting edge race projects like the Volvo and America’s Cup, IYRS grads can be found among the most challenging and influential projects.
-From designing to fabricating to repair work, an IYRS education will help you Make Anything Possible™ in the marine trades.
+From designing to fabricating to repair work, an IYRS education will help you make waves in your career in the marine trades.

 Recommended Reading: The Marine Industry Guide to Growing the Workforce